Southwest Rural Health Research Center

 This project explores potential rural/urban differences in the prevalence of malpractice claims, clinical privilege actions, and state licensure actions among health care providers.
 We will also examine whether variations in nurse practitioner scope of practice laws affect rural residents differentially, especially with respect to preventive care.

-Topics: Allied health professionals, Health services, Legislation and regulation, Nurse practitioners, Workforce
+Topics: Allied health professionals, Health services, Legislation and regulation, Nurses and nurse practitioners, Workforce

-Topics: Chronic diseases and conditions, Health disparities, Minority health
+Topics: Chronic diseases and conditions, Health disparities and health equity

 Malpractice Claims Among Rural and Urban Providers: Do State Telehealth Laws Make a Difference?

 This project examines trends in state telehealth laws and whether they have affected the rural and urban malpractice environments differentially.
 Data from the National Practitioner Data Bank are used to determine whether changes in telehealth laws are associated with increased malpractice claims and other adverse actions against providers.

 Topics: Allied health professionals, Legislation and regulation, Nurses and nurse practitioners, Telehealth, Workforce

 Quality Measures for Skilled Nursing Care in Rural Swing Beds: What Works and What Doesn't?